Skip to content

 If the shape is wrong, you'll get pressure points:

-• pressure on forehead/back = shape mismatch
+• Pressure on forehead/back = shape mismatch

-• pressure on sides = shape mismatch
+• Pressure on sides = shape mismatch

 Bad fit leads to headaches, and headaches lead to "I don't want to wear my helmet."

+Best move: go try helmets on in person (Cycle Gear, etc.).
 A correct helmet is snug, not loose, and should not rotate easily on your head.

-Cheek pads
+Cheek Pads

-“Chipmunk cheeks” is normal.
+"Chipmunk cheeks" is normal.
 Cheek pads should be snug and break in a little over time.
-If you’re biting the inside of your cheeks just trying to breathe, it may be too tight—or you may need different cheek pads (many brands offer swap sizes).
+If you're biting the inside of your cheeks just trying to breathe, it may be too tight — or you may need different cheek pads (many brands offer swap sizes).

 E) Helmet Lifespan and Replacement